kaifsiddiquei/GITBOOK/for-projects-developers/why-build-on-decnect.md

-# Why Build on DEXGO?
+# Why Build on DecNect?

-DEXGO provides a comprehensive platform for Web3 projects and developers to build, deploy, and scale their applications with integrated AI capabilities, seamless Web3 functionality, and a thriving community ecosystem.
+DecNect provides a comprehensive platform for Web3 projects and developers to build, deploy, and scale their applications with integrated AI capabilities, seamless Web3 functionality, and a thriving community ecosystem.
 Our platform offers unique advantages that make it the ideal choice for next-generation Web3 development.

 ## Platform Advantages